victor-Lopez25/template_engine/template_files/SDL3/README_hotreload.md

 Then run `nob(.exe)` in the same folder and it'll recompile itself if any changes were made to it.
 It'll also compile the template and run it if "norun" isn't specified.

 If for any reason you want to not hot reload, you can run `nob(.exe) nohotreload` and it'll #include app.c instead of linking dynamically to it.
 Why?
 You might want this for release builds.

+Only hlsl shaders supported for now.
+Will soon try to support vulkan (glsl) shaders, probably won't support metal shaders but it should still work on macos with other shaders.

 ## Dependencies